-For Him opens on Her (Kathryn O’Reilly) painting her nails red.
+For Him opens on Rebecca (Kathryn O’Reilly) painting her nails red.
 There’s something precise and calculated about her movements.
 Her face is drawn, serious, like she’s preparing for battle.
 This is war paint to attract a mate.
 Red symbolising passion and, possibly, something more onerous.
 Then she grabs an unlabelled bottle of drops.

-We cut to Her sitting in a quiet bar, eyes scanning.
-Him (Jamie Hutchins) takes a seat opposite her.
+We cut to Rebecca sitting in a quiet bar, eyes scanning.
+Mark (Jamie Hutchins) takes a seat opposite her.
 He’s shy but interested.
 She entices him, stroking her bare knee, sliding her hand up her thigh, staring at him, smiling.
 He’s too shy so she approaches him and takes a seat.
 I’m surprised by her outfit – unsexy, shapeless, practical.
 There is more than meets the eye here.

-Her gaze is piercing.
+Rebecca’s gaze is piercing.
 She drinks seductively.
 No words spoken he buys her another drink.
 Once he’s gone, she hardens, taking the opportunity to spike his drink with the drops.
 No one around to see, although she doesn’t check.
 She’s confident in her approach.
 The audience suspect she’s done this before.

 We then cut to his body in the bathtub.
-She draws a sharp knife from underneath, the shriek of metal against tile piercing our ears.
+Rebecca draws a sharp knife from underneath, the shriek of metal against tile piercing our ears.
 Her dress is protected by an apron and she’s wearing gloves.
 She stabs the body and starts to slice.